June-Skeeter/GEOB270_Lab2_2021S1/index.md

 ## Scenario
 You have a research question:
-What is the relationship between neighborhood green vegetation coverage and rental cost in Vancouver?
+What is the relationship between neighborhood green vegetation coverage and income in Vancouver?

 How to answer the question:
 1) Estimate vegetation coverage with satellite data and overlay census data.
-2) Plot the relationship between vegetation coverage income and run linear regression analysis.
+2) Plot the relationship between vegetation coverage and income and run linear regression analysis.
 3) Visualize the result.

 <!--